sdaigle2/Abacus-mvp/README.md

     c) **grunt serve** //if you don't have an internet connection and are only doing front end bugs, this is the way to go.
 The system won't connect to any databases or anything remote.

 ## Notes on Cloudant Database
 We have two databases.
 The real database is called intelliwheels.
-The database for testing is called intelliwheels-testing.
-If you want to use the testing database, you will have to uncomment line 22 of userController.js
+The database for testing is called intelliwheels-testing.  line 22 of userController.js has the _designFunctionID for the real database.
+The testing database has a special handler that redirects it when you use it.

 ## Notes on general library used
 loadash (with the symbol _.) is used for array, and object manipulation. details see:https://lodash.com/